 Exclude the spam using custom segments

 When it comes to reporting, thankfully you can set up a custom segment in pretty much the same way as the filter to remove spam visits retrospectively.
-Woop!
+Whoop!

 Click on create segment, then add new segment.

-Note: You don’t need to use the full regex for this (with the \ before the . as shown above) – just the domains – like so:
+Note: You don’t need to use the full regex for this (with the \ before the .) – just the domains.

 Give it a cheeky preview to make sure it is working – you should see these visits disappear from the data in the table.

-If you like though, just import a segment from the solutions gallery (search for something like ‘exclude spam’) and some lovely person has done the hard work for you.
+If you like, though, just import a segment from the solutions gallery (search for something like ‘exclude spam’) and some lovely person has done most of the hard work for you.

 I hope that this post has helped in some way to prevent a nervous breakdown when trying to make sense of your data in Google Analytics.
 I wish I had some kind of magical ninja powers to provide an awesome, and easy to implement solution to sort this spam issue, but sadly I don’t.
 Let us all pray that the almighty Google sorts it out, somehow.

 If anybody has any other suggestions – let us know!